BrownSpaceEngineering/PVDXosV2/README.md

    - `sudo apt install gdb-multiarch`
    - `sudo apt install build-essential`
    - `sudo apt install clang-format`
+   - `sudo apt install usbutils`

 5. \[WIN\] Install [`usbipd`](https://github.com/dorssel/usbipd-win/releases) to pass USB connections through to WSL

+6. \[WIN\] Download the 64-bit DEB SEGGER [J-link installer](https://www.segger.com/downloads/jlink/).

+   Once you've downloaded the installer, move it from your Windows Downloads folder to your WSL home directory.

+7. \[WSL\] Install the SEGGER J-Link tools from the command-line:

+   - `sudo apt install /path/to/j-link/installer`

+8. \[WSL\] Add the installed J-link tools to your default `PATH`:

+   - Run `nano ~/.bash_profile`
+   - Add the line `export PATH="$PATH:/opt/SEGGER/JLink"` at the bottom of the file

-5. (Optional) Configure VSCode to use clang-format for formatting:
+9. (Optional) Configure VSCode to use clang-format for formatting:

    - Install the `clang-format` extension in VSCode.
    - In VSCode properties, set the default formatter to `clang-format`.